SamuelPlentz/quicktext/NEXT.md

 [ ] replace file picker
 [ ] replace most of utils.mjs and email-addresses.mjs with messengerUtilities API
-[ ] change composer overlay to use events to trigger actions
+[ ] change composer overlay to use events to trigger actions [ ] create Menu class and Quicktext class, to eliminate template setter

 [ ] make template manager use files loaded from background, parse them on its own
     and remove as much legacy Quicktext code as possible